 Forget about exact keywords.
 Copilot uses natural language processing to grasp what you mean, not just what you type.

-• Summarize and synthesize
+Summarize and Synthesize

 Instead of handing you a pile of files, it gives you digestible answers or summaries, saving you hours of reading.